zowe/docs-site/docs/troubleshoot/app-framework/zis-error-codes.md

 The cross-memory's PARMLIB member suffix is invalid.

-Possible reasons:

-* The prefix is not 2-character long

 **Action:**

 The cross-memory server terminates.
-Specify the correct suffix and restart the server.
+Ensure that the suffix consists of two characters that are allowed in a member name.

 ### ZWES0008E